Cloudinary CLI reference

 The search expression.
 For supported expressions, see Expressions.

 Find images tagged with "bird", that have been uploaded within the last day, and are larger than 100 kB in size.
-In the response, show the tags field, sort the results by public_id in ascending order, and limit the returned results to 30 resources:
+In the response, include the tags field, sort the results by public_id in ascending order, and limit the returned results to 30 resources:

 Note